 The purple columns to the right are all about team totals, rankings, and qualifying indicators.

-If the pools are to be sorted by team rank the easiest way is to copy the Pos value to column A. Chartroom provides an easy way to do this, and also to perform the sort on demand.
+If the pools are to be sorted by team rank the easiest way is to copy the Pos value to column A. In the above chart you would set cell A5 to

-You would typically enter all results for the round and then sort the pool, either from the Chartroom menu, or the Dashboard button, or by entering the shortcode
+You would enter all results for the round and then sort the pool, either from the Chartroom menu (Pool play > Sort pool by column A), or by entering the shortcode

 Players require 3 wins from 4 to qualify.
-Chartroom counts wins (including draws), shot differential (±), and total shots for.
+Chartroom sums wins (including draws), shot differential (±), and total shots for.
 Qualifiers have a Q in the Q column.

 Very similar, except the "Q" indicators would be turned off by default.
 After all rounds have been completed you would run the job Toggle qualifiers to turn these on, and then initialise lives play.